kunlin1013/Classification_Model/GoogLeNet (2014)/README.md

    - The loss function during training :
      -  $L = L_{final{\kern 3pt}layer} + 0.3 * L_{auxiliary{\kern 3pt}classifier1} + 0.3 * L_{auxiliary{\kern 3pt}classifier2}$
    - It will remove auxiliary classifiers in the testing part.
+   - The auxiliary classifiers were proven to be of little use, so the authors removed them in the Inception v2/v3 paper.
 6. Discard the fully connected layers and use a global average pooling layer (significantly reducing the model parameters).